 Washington State Says Facebook Violated Political Ad Laws

-SEATTLE (CN) – Facebook intentionally violated Washington state campaign finance laws by political advertisements without collecting required information about the sponsors, state Attorney General Bob Ferguson claims in a suit filed Tuesday.
+SEATTLE (CN) – Facebook intentionally violated Washington state campaign finance laws by selling political advertisements without collecting required information about the sponsors, state Attorney General Bob Ferguson claims in a suit filed Tuesday.

 The social media giant “repeatedly and openly” failed to maintain records on political ads including the name of the candidate or measure at issue, the name and address of the person who sponsored the ad, the total cost of advertising and failed to provide public inspection of the data, according to the complaint filed in King County Superior Court.